Ole Beich

-Ole Beich (January 30, 1955 – October 16, 1991) was a Danish musician best known as the bass guitarist for the original lineups of L.A.
+Ole Beich (January 1, 1955 – October 16, 1991) was a Danish musician best known as the bass guitarist for the original lineups of L.A.
 Guns and Guns N' Roses.

 Early life

 Born in the city of Esbjerg, Beich, in his youth, achieved a degree of fame amongst local musicians and fans.
 He played guitar with several Danish bands, and recorded an album in 1979 with a band called Rock Nalle & The Flames.
 He was also a member of Mercyful Fate for a brief time, before deciding to move to Los Angeles in pursuit of a career in music.

 Career

 L.A.
 Guns (1983–1985)

 L.A.
 Guns were first formed in 1983 by guitarist Tracii Guns and drummer Rob Gardner.
 The first lineup included Guns, Beich, Gardner and singer Michael Jagosz.
 The band recorded an EP Collector's Edition No. 1.
 Shortly after, Jagosz left the band following an arrest involving a bar fight and was replaced by Bill Bailey (who would later change his name to Axl Rose).
 Bailey had previously fronted Rapidfire with Kevin Lawrence and Hollywood Rose with Izzy Stradlin and Chris Weber.
-Jagosz came back after Rose left playing with the band for 2 weeks and for 5 shows.
+Jagosz came back after Rose left playing with the band for two weeks and five shows.

 When L.A.
 Guns was reformed in 1985, Beich was replaced by Mick Cripps.